sustech-cs304/team-project-24spring-team1/sprint2/readme_for_developer.md

 The backend provides APIs for managing events, user authentication, and other functionalities required by the SUSTech Event application.
 For detailed information on the available APIs, refer to the [API documentation](https://gist.github.com/YanWQ-monad/df20490a9097472f30c62c39c7b669af).

+## 5. Frontend API

+The chat page in the frontend provides APIs to enhance the performance.
+The details is shown in the [Chatpage API](https://github.com/advanced-chat/vue-advanced-chat/blob/main/README.md).

 ## 5. Contributing

 We welcome contributions.
 Please follow these steps: